ovh/docs/pages/web/clouddb/connecting-to-database-on-database-server/guide.en-gb.md

 ## Requirements

-- You must have a [CloudDB instance](https://www.ovh.co.uk/cloud/cloud-databases/){.external} (included in a [Performance web hosting plan](https://www.ovhcloud.com/en-gb/web-hosting/)).
+- You must have a [Web Cloud Databases instance](https://www.ovh.co.uk/cloud/cloud-databases/){.external} (included in a [Performance web hosting plan](https://www.ovhcloud.com/en-gb/web-hosting/)).
 - access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB)

 ## Instructions

 > [!primary]
 >
-> Please note that the [CloudDB](https://www.ovh.co.uk/cloud/cloud-databases/){.external} solutions do not give access to the database management system, but to the databases hosted on it.
+> Please note that the [Web Cloud Databases](https://www.ovh.co.uk/cloud/cloud-databases/){.external} solutions do not give access to the database management system, but to the databases hosted on it.
 > <br> - Please note that there is no "root" access.
 > <br> - Generic SQL commands work normally, and software such as HeidiSQL, SQuirreL or Adminer is fully compatible.
 >